-However, it can be found on any Exinda system where the optimizer is on and policies are created (perhaps by default using the wizard), that if a Speed Test is run, it gives an inaccurate value for both download and upload speed, namely much lower than is expecting.
+However, it can be found on any Exinda system where the optimizer is on and policies are created (perhaps by default using the wizard), that if a Speed Test is run, it gives an inaccurate value for both download and upload speed, usually much lower than expected.

 - The network is laden down and as a result, there is no way to burst beyond the 'guaranteed' bandwidth percentage of the web policy

 It could be that the configuration is exactly as expected based on network rules.
 If this is the case, then the speed test will not run properly.
 It is quite common for example, for the web policy to be scaled down to use 1 to 10%.
 However, if this indicates a misconfiguration, these things can be changed.

 To check if the optimizer is causing this problem with the speed test, it can be turned off while the speed test is run.
 If accurate data is generated, that means that there is some part of the optimizer that is throttling traffic, even if there doesn't appear to be.

 If the results of this indicate a problem with your configuration, all these configuration changes can be made from Configuration > Optimizer.

 - If the Virtual Circuit bandwidth is not set to use 100% of the circuit bandwidth:

 - Use the dropdown on the same line as the virtual circuit and select 'Edit'.